 Costs are determined for each individual employer based on costs directly related to their participants in the plan.
-Our allocated share of the components of net periodic benefit cost other than the service cost component, are included in "Other operating expense" in the Consolidated Statements of Comprehensive Income.
-Service costs related to the plan are included in "Salaries and employee benefits" in the Consolidated Statements of Comprehensive Income.
 The Pension Restoration Plan is unfunded and we make annual contributions to fund benefits paid to our retirees covered by the plan.
 Our cash contributions are equal to the benefits paid.
 There were no benefits paid under the Pension Restoration Plan to our senior officers who were actively employed during the year.